KoushikNavuluri/Claude-API/README.md

     response = claude_api.send_message(prompt, conversation_id)
     print(response)

-## Send Message with attachment
+## Send Message with Attachments

-You can send any type of attachment to claude to get responses using attachment argument in send_message().
+You can send multiple attachments (up to 5) to Claude to get responses using the `attachments` argument in `send_message()`.
-Note: Claude currently supports only some file types.
+Note: Make sure to provide a list of file paths even if you're sending just one file.
+Claude currently supports only certain file types.

-    prompt = "Hey,Summarize me this document.!"
+    prompt = "Hey, summarize the documents for me!" conversation_id = "<conversation_id>" or claude_api.create_new_chat()['uuid']
-    conversation_id = "<conversation_id>" or claude_api.create_new_chat()['uuid']
+    file_paths = ["path/to/file1.pdf", "path/to/file2.txt"]  # you can include up to 5 file paths in this list
-    response = claude_api.send_message(prompt, conversation_id,attachment="path/to/file.pdf")
+    response = claude_api.send_message(prompt, conversation_id, attachments=file_paths)
     print(response)